AlbanaCodes/chatroom-js-firebase/README.md

 Some of the differences and things to keep in mind:
   - use config file to store the configuration strings for firestore.
   - config.js will not be tracked for changes because of the firestore credentials
+  - things that are in overall different from firebase version 5